JonnyBerry/JonnyBerry/README.md

-- 👋 Hi, I’m @JonnyBerry
+- 👋 Hi, I’m Jonathan Berry
 - 👀 I’m interested in travelling building new skills and playing the guitar
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on